danieljameskay/danieljameskay.github.io/_posts/2019-08-30-Streaming state changes with Kafka Connect and KSQL.md

      high24hr: '6499.09114231',
      low24hr: '6370.00000000' }
 ```
-Looking at the payload that it returned blossomed an idea.
-I could store this data in a KSQL Table and as each currency pair has an `id` this could be used as the key.
+Looking at the payload that it returned got me thinking.

+I could store this data in a KSQL Table and as each currency pair has an `id`, this could be used as the key in the Table.
 I could then use the KSQL Table to enrich a stream in the future or use the REST interface the KSQL Server exposes to receive state changes.

 So I did just that.